ipld/specs/data-structures/ethereum/convenience_types.md

 Transaction traces contain the EVM context, input, and output for each individual OPCODE operation performed during the application of a transaction on a certain state.
 These objects can be generated or verified by applying the referenced transactions on top of the referenced state.
-* The IPLD block is the RLP encoded object
+* The IPLD block is the RLP encoded object.
 * CID links to `TxTrace` use a KECCAK_256 multihash of the RLP encoded object and the EthTxTrace codec (tbd).

 ```ipldsch